lucendio/lecture-devops-infos/content/faq/cloud-and-infrastructure.md

 b) have a look at the link section on [*cloud providers*]({{< ref "/links#cloud-providers" >}})

-c) the university provides a Kubernetes cluster managed with Rancher (requires student account, and VPN access if you are not on-site)
+c) the university provides a Kubernetes cluster (requires student account, and VPN access)

 ## Which cloud provider should I use?